shivarajshelar/movie_data_recommedation/README.md

 ```

-## How it works
+## How It Works

-First, the **CountVectorizer** method is applied to convert the text data (such as genres, keywords, or movie descriptions) into a numerical format.
-This creates a "bag of words" representation where each movie is stored as a vector of word counts.
+Feature Extraction – Uses CountVectorizer to convert movie metadata (genres, keywords, etc.) into a numerical “bag-of-words” representation.

-Next, **cosine similarity** is used to measure how close or similar two movies are based on their text vectors.
-Movies with higher similarity scores share more common features in their descriptions.
+Similarity Scoring – Computes cosine similarity between movies to measure how closely their text profiles match.

-Finally, for any given movie, the system compares it with all other movies and returns the **top 5 most similar movies** as recommendations.
+Recommendations – For a selected movie, returns the top five most similar titles, delivering fast and relevant suggestions.